-"Mr. Payne entered the Confederate Army 1 May 1861 and served with the Black Horse Troop until its return to Fauquier Springs.
-He was transferred to the Quartermaster Dept. as Captain and was promoted to Major therein 28 July 1862..."375
+Additional Information: "Mr. Payne entered the Confederate Army 1 May 1861 and served with the Black Horse Troop until its return to Fauquier Springs.
+He was transferred to the Quartermaster Dept. as Captain and was promoted to Major therein 28 July 1862..."803

 [Check # why this man not on rosters.
 Confused with another?
 Check when BH returned to Fauquier Springs [After going to Harpers Ferry in Spring 61?]
-Check # Confederate Service records.]